 What is the role of Edge Computing in New Zealand as it relates to the IoT?

 Gaining traction year on year, the Internet of Things (IoT) has rapidly transformed the way the global economy functions.
 It has been embedded into almost everything we do, whether it is urban transport, medical devices, automobiles or household appliances.
-Terabytes of data are being created, analysed and stored in data centres around the world.
+Terabytes of data are being created, analysed and stored in data centers around the world.

 Clear and present challenges

 As a result of the ubiquity of IoT, the digital universe is quite literally getting too big for its boots.

 Traditional data center infrastructure design is now challenged by the exponential growth of high-bandwidth content, IoT aggregation, cloud and latency sensitive applications.
 According to Gartner, data volume is set to grow around 800% over the next five years and 80% of it will reside as unstructured data that will require more IT engineering and hardware resources.

 This massive growth means CIOs now need to consider how they can securely transmit and store data while aligning with the strategies of stakeholders from the other business units within their organisations.
 Meanwhile, now more than ever, data center managers are under pressure to increase performance consistency across applications and reliability through integrated solutions.

 Advancements in computing technologies has unleashed the next big wave of server innovation in the form of Edge (or Hybrid) Computing.